 - When the meatballs are done cooking, carefully place them in a pan with the marinara sauce.
 Gently stir to coat, but be careful not to break apart, remember they aren't as firm as regular meatballs.

-- Serve the warm vegan meatballs and marinara sauce over the spaghetti noodles.
+- Serve the warm vegan meatballs and marinara sauce over theyour favorite pasta.

 - The meatballs will keep well in a covered container, in marinara or not, for 4-5 days.